 There are lithium deposits around the world, but only a few of them are economical to explore and develop.
-In North Carolina, lithium is recovered from a mineral called spodumene which appears naturally in pegmatite rock in parts of Gaston, Lincoln, and Cleveland Counties in the Piedmont areas west of Charlotte.
+In North Carolina, lithium is recovered from a mineral called spodumene which appears naturally in pegmatite rock in parts of Gaston, Lincoln, and Cleveland Counties.
 We estimate the concentration of lithium in the rock on our site in Gaston County is greater than 1.1% lithium oxide (Li2O), which is considered a high concentration with considerable economic value.

 - What kind of mining operation will Piedmont have in North Carolina?
 How will you extract lithium from the earth?

 We will use open-pit mining to extract the spodumene on our site.
 We will mine the pegmatites and then deliver them to a concentrator plant we will build on our site.
 There we will crush the rock to a fine size.
-The spodumene is then separated from other minerals in the rock using methods common in mineral processing, including flotation.
+The spodumene is then separated from other minerals in the rock using methods common in mineral processing, including sensor sorting, dense medium separation, and flotation.